telefonicaid/iotagent-json/docs/stepbystep.md

 If you execute both commands in different windows, when you run the latter command, you should see the string `{"L":4,"T": "31.5","H":30}` appearing in the former.

-This tutorial will use mainly the mosquitto clients and curl commands, to give a detailed view of how the APIs ( NGSI traffic north of the IoT Agent and JSON south of the IoT Agent).
+This tutorial will use mainly the mosquitto clients and curl commands, to give a detailed view of how the APIs - NGSI traffic north of the IoT Agent and MQTT (with a JSON payload) south of the IoT Agent.
 Whenever a command is needed, the exact command to be executed will be given.

 ### Provisioning the device